WHAT IS JUDO ?

 About Chief Pride Judo Club

-Sensei Danny Rodriguez is a 3rd Degree Black Belt(Sandan) and has been studying Judo since the age of 4.
+Sensei Danny Rodriguez is a 4th Degree Black Belt(Yodan) and has been studying Judo since the age of 4.
 Along with his older brother Vincent, they learned Judo with Sensei Rene Massana at Carol City Judo in Miami.
 Sensei Danny won many Jr National Championships at a young age and learned that hard work produces success.
-After taking a break from the sport he loves he returned after marriage and children.
+After taking a break from the sport he loves, he returned after marriage and children.
 He wanted his boys to learn the same discipline and work ethic that was instilled in him at a young age.

 After several years of training with various Judo Clubs and different Coaches with Sensei Danny always in the background, they built a solid foundation for the love of the Sport.